zac-d-rios/IANOVA/README.md

 #>     id          V1        V2
 ```

-We also can use functions and to get the different pieces of our
+We also can use functions *observe_num* and *observe_den* to get the
-statistic, and divide their outputs to get the full statistic.
+different pieces of our statistic, and divide their outputs to get the
+full statistic.

 ``` r
 full_statistic <- observe_num(data)/observe_den(data)